opentelekomcloud/docs-next/docs/blueprints/by-use-case/storage/zone-redundant-nfs.md

 Now you have successfully setup a very basic NFS Server.

-## Automated NFS-Server-Setup using Ansible
+## Automating NFS Server Setup using Ansible

-Assuming the following circumstances, that the nfs-server has 1 additional disk of min 100GB, the following ansible playbook can be run locally (feel free to adjust):
+Assuming the following circumstances, that the nfs-server has 1 additional disk of minimum 100GB, the following ansible playbook can be run locally (feel free to adjust):

 ```yaml